 The next day, the ceremonial leader opens a space where participants can better integrate this experience by asking questions or sharing the details of their journey or ask for guidance.
 If necessary, anyone can ask for a private conversation with the leader.
 A special diet will be prescribed for the following days.
 The support in the integration process can continue over the internet and makes sure that all participants properly understand and integrate their journey.

 Supporting the environment and local communities

-As much as 50% of the earnings from the 2-day Ayahuasca retreats go into the Rainforest Conservation and Ayahuasca reforestation project (more at https://igg.me/at/Pkq4JfdAWkM) making sure there are forest full of medicines and food for future generations.
+Important part of the earnings from the 2-day Ayahuasca retreats go into the Rainforest Conservation and Ayahuasca reforestation project (more at https://igg.me/at/Pkq4JfdAWkM) making sure there are forest full of medicines and food for future generations.
 With each ceremony, every participant automatically puts one square meter of the rainforest for protection and contributes for planting of new Ayahuasca vines.

 The center also closely works with several indigenous Kichwa families, supporting them to preserve their traditions.
 The center organizes cultural activities such as dances and workshops which strengthen the identity of the Kichwa people.

 Natural eco-friendly materials such as bamboo or quickly growing small trees are preferred while building the facilities.
 The center runs its own permaculture garden and is on the way to the self-sufficiency.

 What differentiates us from other practitioners and centers

 - Ceremonies are energetically and spiritually guided and safe, lead by and experienced ceremonial leader who deeply cares for the wellbeing of all participants.
 We base our practice on 10 years of experience with hosting such events.
 Our foremost motivation is to provide meaningful assistance on one’s spiritual journey and improve one’s mental and physical health.

 - The Ayahuasca medicine is skilfully brewed, strong and the ceremonies are intense, allowing the participants to feel the effects and go deep in the healing process.